 Conclusion

-WhatsApp hacking scams are more sophisticated than ever in 2025, frequently utilizing deepfakes, AI tools, and zero-click exploits.
+WhatsApp hacking scams have become more sophisticated than ever in 2025, employing deepfakes, AI tools, and zero-click exploits.